isomerpages/moe-crescentgirlssch/_our-holistic-curriculum/Character and Citizenship Edu/Sexuality Education.md

 themselves from encountering danger.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>- Understand that we strengthen our character when we commit to sound
+<p>-- Understand that we strengthen our character when we commit to sound
 values-based viewpoints (e.g. respect for life) and decisions and speak and act in alignment with our beliefs.</p>
 </td>